 Could it happen here?
 Can we turn to the man in the middle in the pictures above?
 This is Boris Johnson, the mayor of London, a flamboyant right-wing politician with a flair for publicity and rhetoric, and for annoying the current government.
 He has said that he plans to emulate mayor Bloomberg's initiatives.
 Thus: 'A superb 2012 legacy for London would be the obliteration of childhood obesity.
 We are championing effective plans across the capital to fight this, and I hope that working with New York will result in leaner, fitter children and families in both our cities.
 I want to take on the fast food companies who mercilessly lure children into excessive calorie consumption.
-Instead of junk snacks let's encourage kids to grow their own food...We must also help the poorest communities who are most vulnerable to bad diets of poor quality food.
-A key part of my health inequalities plan is to increase access to affordable healthy alternatives' (5).
+Instead of junk snacks let's encourage kids to grow their own food...'
+(5).

 Strong words.
 He spoke them before David Cameron took over as prime minister in the UK.
 Is he serious?
 (6).
-I am also reminding public health groups in the UK that before the introduction of the 1948 National Health Service, in every city the Chief Medical Officer of Health was the most important policy maker and controller, after the mayor or council chair.
+I remind public health groups in the UK that before the introduction of the 1948 National Health Service, in every city the Chief Medical Officer of Health was the most important policy maker and controller, after the mayor or council chair.
 Is this the new model?
-Thomas Farley, the man by Michael Bloomberg's side above, who is the New York City Health Commissioner, has a powerful post.
+Thomas Farley, by Michael Bloomberg's side above, the New York City Health Commissioner, has a powerful post.